sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 for form state management.
 This means that on the highest level, we directly return a _FinalForm_ component from our EditListingExtraFeaturesFormComponent.
-We then use the FinalForm component's _render_ prop to customise our Accessories form behavior.
+We then use the FinalForm component's _render_ prop to customise our Extra features form behavior.

 ```js
 export const EditListingExtraFeaturesFormComponent = props => (